openkim/kliff/README.md

 ```

 To train a KIM model, `kim-api` and `kimpy` are needed; to train a machine learning
-model `PyTorch` is needed.
+model, `PyTorch` is needed.
 For more information on installing these packages, see
 [Installation](https://kliff.readthedocs.io/en/latest/installation.html).

-## A quick example to train an neural network potential
+## A quick example to train a neural network potential

 ```python
 from kliff import nn
 from kliff.calculators import CalculatorTorch